-Plus, iconic status and a fervent fan base bring both obligations and certain liberties.
-In some ways, the Jeep’s iconic styling and rugged personality have rendered it exempt from normal expectations about fuel economy and on-road refinement.
+Plus, icon status and a fervent fan base bring both obligations and certain liberties.
+In some ways, the Wrangler’s trademark styling and rugged personality have rendered it exempt from normal expectations about fuel economy and on-road refinement.
 Sure, the Wrangler sometimes felt like a farm implement compared to other off-road vehicles… that’s part of its appeal.
 A Wrangler is cool enough to make its drivers seem a little more hardy and adventurous just by proxy—even if they rarely (or never) use its formidable off-road capabilities.

 Still, time and technology marches on, as does the competition.
 Land Rover is gearing up for a re-launch of its rugged Defender model—perhaps in late 2018 or early 2019—and Ford is working on a reborn Bronco (which could be a heritage-styled vehicle) as a 2020 model.
 Both of these rival off-roaders could siphon off Wrangler intenders.

 The challenge for Jeep designers in creating the redesigned 2018 Wrangler was to walk the tightrope of maintaining the time-honored character and the rugged, purpose-built feel while integrating new technologies and aiming for better fuel economy and all-around refinement.
 We test-drove pre-production 2018 Wranglers both on-road and in difficult off-road terrain just outside Tucson, Arizona, to see how they did.